OTK boots have no age limit

 The statement comes up again and again that women over 25 should not wear over-the-knee boots!
 Can someone explain to me why we are supposed to freeze our knees off in below freezing air on the commute to work, when shopping for groceries or picking up the kids or grand kids somewhere?

-Today I share my secrets how over-the-knee boots can be styled in an ageless way that works for every woman, even Vivian.
+Today I share the secrets of how over-the-knee boots can be styled in an ageless way that works for every woman, even Vivian Ward.

 - Invest in your over-the-knee boots when you live in a region with cold winter climate.
 Get the highest quality you can afford in a neutral color of your wardrobe.